Drive sales on autopilot with ecommerce-focused features

 Product images in WooCommerce can directly impact performance and sales.
 Large, unoptimized images can slow down your site, leading to higher bounce rates.

+Optimized images also improve the mobile experience.
 Since most people browse on mobile devices, Google ranks websites based on mobile-first indexing.
 This means that oversized images can negatively affect your mobile performance, potentially lowering your search rankings.

 You see, product visuals often serve as the final convincing factor for customers.
-They get to see different angles of the product, and the details of the ingredients or materials used.
+They get to see different angles of the product and the details of the ingredients or materials used.

+Additionally, good images keep the customers scrolling longer and reduce shopping cart abandonment.
 This is why you need to use the best image size for WooCommerce products across your site.

 Recommended WooCommerce product image sizes (by type)